Invasion of Quebec (1775): Aftermath

-The invasion of Quebec ended as a disaster for the Americans, but Arnold's actions on the retreat from Quebec and his improvised navy on Lake Champlain were widely credited with delaying a full-scale British counter thrust until 1777.
+The invasion of Quebec ended as a disaster for the Americans, but Arnold's actions on the retreat from Quebec and his improvised navy on Lake Champlain were widely credited with delaying a full-scale British counter-thrust until 1777.
 Numerous factors were put forward as reasons for the invasion's failure, including the high rate of smallpox among American troops.
 Carleton was heavily criticized by Burgoyne for not pursuing the American retreat from Quebec more aggressively.
 Due to these criticisms and the fact that Carleton was disliked by Lord George Germain, the British Secretary of State for the Colonies and the official in King George's government responsible for directing the war, command of the 1777 offensive was given to General Burgoyne instead (an action that prompted Carleton to tender his resignation as Governor of Quebec).

 A significant portion of the Continental forces at Fort Ticonderoga were sent south with Generals Gates and Arnold in November to bolster Washington's faltering defense of New Jersey.
 (He had already lost New York City, and by early December had crossed the Delaware River into Pennsylvania, leaving the British free to operate in New Jersey.)
 Conquering Quebec and other British colonies remained an objective of Congress throughout the war.
 However, George Washington, who had supported this invasion, considered any further expeditions a low priority that would divert too many men and resources away from the main war in the Thirteen Colonies, so further attempts at expeditions to Quebec were never fully realized.

 Several hundred men of British and French descent continued to serve in the ranks of the Continental Army following the retreat of 1776.
 Under Livingston and Hazen, they served in various theaters of the war, including the siege of Yorktown.
-Being unable to recover the property they lost in the Province of Quebec, many remained in the army out of necessity and continually pushed American political and military authorities to live up to their financial pledges.
+Unable to recover the property they lost in the Province of Quebec, many remained in the army out of necessity and continually pushed American political and military authorities to live up to their financial pledges.
 At war's end, Canadiens reunited with women and children who had survived on rations in Albany and Fishkill, New York; some accepted the opportunity to settle a northern New York tract designated for "refugees" from Canada and Nova Scotia.

-During the Paris peace talks, the American negotiators unsuccessfully demanded all of Quebec as part of the war spoils.
-Benjamin Franklin, primarily interested in the Ohio Country, which had been made part of Quebec by the Quebec Act of 1774, suggested in the peace talks that Quebec should be surrendered to America but only the Ohio Country was ceded.

-In the War of 1812 the Americans launched another invasion of British North America, and again expected the local populace to support them.
-That failed invasion is now regarded as a significant event in Canadian history; it has even been claimed as the birth of modern Canadian identity.
+During the Paris peace talks, American negotiators, including Benjamin Franklin, unsuccessfully demanded all of Quebec as part of the war spoils.
+In the end, only portions of southwestern Quebec were ceded by Britain to the new United States.
+In the War of 1812 the Americans launched another invasion of British North America, again expecting the local populace to support them.
+That failed invasion is regarded as a significant event in Canadian history; it has even been claimed as the birth of modern Canadian identity.